mozzarellathicc/attcerts/README.md

 ## Prerequisites
 1. Residential Gateway (RG) vulnerable to the muhttpd path traversal exploit
    - This guide was written for the BGW210.
+   - As of December 2023, confirmed downgrade works from firmware 4.25.5
    - It has not been tested on the BGW320 or any of the NVG line.
 2. Device with an ethernet port
 3. Basic knowledge of commandline